Khornne/C-Learning-Repo/projects/password_login/regiREADME.md

 the data into a text file to where it will remember your registration for the login.

 Features:
-- [ ] Create login page
+- [x] Create login page
 - [ ] Minimum of 8 characters in length
 - [ ] Must have at least one special character and capital letter
-- [ ] If conditions are not met, then give them an error
 - [ ] Once error condition is met tell them to try again
-- [ ] When conditions are all met save data onto text file
+- [x] When conditions are all met save data onto text file